 Finally, to finish out the process, we need to evaluate the results of the digital ads.
 The types of metrics received will be based on the type of ad buy.
 Comparing and analyzing site traffic generation, click-thru rate, conversion rate, as well as the audience profiles and repeat site traffic, can assist in evaluating the results and altering the buy for the next flight.

 How are you using digital ad buys?
-Let us know by tweeting @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.